CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 SSH CONNECTION (Linux/MacOS)
 -----------------

 First connect to SSH server *131.175.56.199* through Port *22*.
-Then to start working on the cluster, it is necessary also to connect to the login nodes *nodevg-0-3* or *nodevg-0-4*, depending on your Research Group.
+Then to start working on the cluster, it is necessary to connect to the login nodes *nodevg-0-3* or *nodevg-0-4*, depending on your :ref:`Research Group<ResearchGroups>`.

-- *nodevg-0-3*: To be defined;

-- *nodevg-0-4*: All research groups.

 .. dovrebbe essere capitolo 3.5.1:
 __________________________________